POLICY POSITION AND ACTIONS

 Identifying and coordinating support for key international conservation policy actions in collaboration with internal and external partners –

-• Annual review of opportunities and issues – CITES, RFMO fisheries and CMS.
+• Annual review of opportunities and issues – CITES, Regional Fisheries Management Organizations (RFMOs) and Conservation of Migratory Species

 • Agreed plan of action communicated with SAFE partners